-In my current residency at The Royal Botanical Gardens, Kew, I have been working alongside botanists and a wider research team in the UK and Brazil, to examine the collections of botanist and explorer Richard Spruce, who spent 14 years in the Amazon in the mid-19th Century.
-Plantae Amazonicae (taken from the name Spruce gave to his botanical notebooks from his years in the Amazon) is an exhibition that represents my first encounters with Spruce’s ethnobotanical artefacts, herbarium specimens and notebooks, working with significant materials and processes found in the collection
+2017 residency at The Royal Botanical Gardens, Kew, where I worked alongside botanists and a wider research team in the UK and Brazil to examine the collections of botanist and explorer Richard Spruce, who spent 14 years in the Amazon in the mid-19th century.
+Plantae Amazonicae was the resulting exhibition that represented my first encounters with Spruce’s ethnobotanical artefacts, herbarium specimens and notebooks.

-The work has been made in collaboration with Cultural Historian Luciana Martins (Birkbeck, University of London), Ethnobotanist William Milliken (Kew) and Museum Curator Mark Nesbitt (Kew), with photography by Elena Heatherwick.
+The work has been made in collaboration with Luciana Martins (Birkbeck, University of London), William Milliken (Kew) and Mark Nesbitt (Kew), with photography by Elena Heatherwick.
 Supported by Arts Council England

 Unfired clay vessel (jaguar).
 Clay dug from riverbeds, with charcoal from Equisetum